double-flower/spmv_ML_prediction/README.md

 - run: `./spmv matrixfile`

 ## AutoML
-code for train and test models using AutoML tool
+code for training and testing models using AutoML tool